Sorry, you need to enable JavaScript to visit this website.

 Lactate dehydrogenase (LDH) level

-• Lactate dehydrogenase is a protein that helps produce energy in the body
+• Lactate dehydrogenase is a protein produced by many kinds of cells and can be found in body tissues

 cytogenetics-icon